 Albert Einstein is credited with saying, "Play is the highest form of research," and Article 31 of the United Nations Convention on the Rights of the Child states that, “All children have the right to play and rest".
 So play must be really important.
 But why?

-Toddlers (and older children) learn the limits by testing them.
+Toddlers learn limits by testing them.
 It is normal for toddlers to assert their developing independence by saying 'no' or 'escaping'.
-This doesn't mean you will thwart their development by setting limits.
-In fact, now is the time to gently lay the foundations of discipline.
+Now is the time to gently lay the foundations of discipline.

 Looking for ideas to get rid of your baby or toddler's dummy (pacifier)?
 Here are some suggestions of gentle and creative ways to get rid of your baby's dummy, and reasons why it's important to get rid of them.